Protecting an unknown qubit state by weak measurement: Conclusion

-As a byproduct, we have classified all qubit channels with one invariant pure state and have shown that all such channels are unitarily equivalent to a channel represented by at most three Kraus operators embodying four real parameters.
 Several questions remain to be investigated in the future.
 The most notable one will be to classify all higher dimensional channels with one or more invariant pure states.
 For arbitrary dimensions, in view of the quadratic increase of the number of parameters and lack of geometric pictures like the Bloch sphere, this is a highly nontrivial problem, but it can possibly be done for low dimensions.
 The idea of having one or more invariant pure states, can itself lead to a partial classification of higher dimensional channels which can in turn be pursued further in the context of the present paper, namely state protection from de-coherence.
 One can also see how this scheme can protect quantum correlations of two or more qubit states, if applied to one of the shares.
+Finally it is an interesting question to see what happens if we consider also mixed states as input states to the channel.
+This is not a conceptually difficult problem and will presumably will not change the protocol itself.
+However it is not so easy to find analytical expressions for average fidelity since in this case the fidelity is a non-linear function of the input state $\rho$.
+Instead one can invoke the convexity property of fidelity according to which for any channel $\Phi$ and any decomposition of $\rho=\sum_i p_i|\psi_i\ra\la \psi_i|$, one has \be F(\rho, { \Phi}(\rho))\geq \sum_i p_i F(|\psi_i\ra\la \psi_i|, \Phi(|\psi_i\ra\la \psi_i|)). \ee This then means that instead of taking the average fidelity as a figure of merit, one should take the minimum fidelity which according to the above inequality is always satisfied for a pure state.
+However this will take us too far from our study in this paper and we prefer to deal with this later on.